Top Threats to Information System Security

 Information security ought to be a priority for all organisations because the consequences can be catastrophic if you suffer a data breach.
 Breaches can cause considerable damage to both the finances (through penalty fines) and reputation (through media reports) of a company, two factors that could determine the longevity and profitability of your business.
 As well as this, the threat of heavy penalties from the GDPR as a result of non-compliance in information security is something no organisation can afford to ignore.

 It can be a misconception that SMEs are more vulnerable to information security breaches and hacking due to having smaller budgets to use for protection.
-However, even business heavyweights such as Sony PlayStation, eBay, and Uber, have fallen victim breaches in the past.
+However, even business heavyweights, such as eBay and Uber, have fallen victim breaches in the past.
 Hackers aren't picky with who they target as long as a profit is on the horizon!

 With the dubious honour of having the biggest information breach ever recorded in history, Yahoo lost control of up to 3 billion user accounts in 2014, costing them a whopping $35 million (around £26m).
 Details such as names, addresses, emails, and telephone numbers were compromised due to Russian agents hacking into the system to gain user details.
 Since the attack, Yahoo dropped in value, something that Verizon took advantage of by buying them for a knock-off price.
 The company's sale means that their name will slowly fade to leave behind nothing but the memory of a terrible data breach.